A topic from the subject of Safety Protocols in Chemistry.

 Key Concepts

-• Training and Supervision: All lab personnel must receive adequate safety training and be supervised by experienced staff.
+• Training and Supervision: All laboratory personnel must receive adequate safety training before working in the lab and must be supervised by experienced staff.
+Regular safety training refresher courses are essential.

 Importance